-The major points are presented in this short summary.
+The major points are presented in a short summary (see the essays section).

 The first several chapters of the book are composed of an informal treatment of various aspects of psychology and linguistics, and the book culminates with with a more formal treatment of the axioms of this psychology.

 Cognitive Set Theory applies mereology and set theory to perception and thought.
 Using generic concepts such as part, whole, and reference, it explores the physical, perceptual, and conceptual universes.